What Is Meant by Computer Architecture?

 Micro-architecture is the structural design of a microprocessor.
 This computer organization leverages a method where the instruction set architecture holds a built-in processor.
 Engineers and hardware scientists implement instruction set architecture (ISA) with various micro-architectures that vary because of changing technology.
 It includes the technologies used, resources, and methods.
 Using this, the processors physically devised to administer a particular instruction set.

-Simply, it is a logical form of all electronic elements and data pathways present in the microprocessor, designed in a specific way.
+It is a logical form of all electronic elements and data pathways present in the microprocessor, designed in a specific way.
 It allows for the optimal completion of instructions.
-In academe, it is called computer organization.
+In academia, it is called computer organization.

 System Design

-System design itself defines a design that can serve user requirements like system architecture, computer modules having various interfaces, and data management within a system.
+System design defines a design that can serve user requirements like system architecture, computer modules with various interfaces, and data management within a system.
 The term product development is connective to the system design.
-It is the process by which we can take marketing information to create a product design.
+It is how we can take marketing information to create a product design.